Jodie Harrison: Personal life

 Harrison was born in 1968 and is the eldest child of Clive Harrison and Elizabeth Denning.
 In 1973 her brother Todd Harrison was born.
 Harrison spent her formative years growing up in south-western suburbs of Sydney.

 Harrison moved to the Lake Macquarie region in the early 1990s after Harrison's parents bought a small business in Lake Macquarie.

 Early career

 Harrison worked at Newcastle City Council from 1993 until 2007 in various roles encompassing organisational change management, organisational performance and governance.
-Harrison was the inaugural chairperson of Newcastle City Council's Women's Committee established in the mid 1990s.
+Harrison was the inaugural chairperson of Newcastle City Council's Women's Committee established in the mid-1990s.

-Harrison was employed as a Recruitment Officer by the United Services Union (USU) from 2007-2011 and during that time was also the USU's Women's Committee Coordinator.
+Harrison was employed as a Recruitment Officer by the United Services Union (USU) from 2007 to 2011 and during that time was also the USU's Women's Committee Coordinator.
 As part of this job Harrison was sent to the United States as part of Australian Council of Trade Unions (ACTU) contingent to work with one of the major unions, the Service Employees International Union (SEIU).

-In 2011-12 Harrison worked for United Voice (previously known as the Liquor Hospitality and Miscellaneous Workers Union) organising early childhood educators and people in the care sector.
+In 2011–12 Harrison worked for United Voice (previously known as the Liquor Hospitality and Miscellaneous Workers Union) organising early childhood educators and people in the care sector.
 Harrison worked to gain better working conditions and professional wages for low-paid workers.